sirayatech/sirayatech.github.io/docs/portal-site/domain-malb/add-domain.md

 # Step 1

-Hover on "CDN" part and select service.
+Hover on the "CDN" part and select the service.

 ![Step 1 Image](./img/add1.png)